 The act of pasteurization is heating milk to a set temperature and keeping it there for a specific amount of time.
 The idea here is to kill unhealthy bacteria.
 Unfortunately, the heat cannot only target bad bacteria.
 The heat also kills probiotics and other good bacteria in the milk.
 In addition, vitamins and minerals are damaged, making them all but useless to the body.

-Ultra pasteurized milk is heated to 280°.
+What is the difference between pasteurized and ultra pasteurized milk?
+Ultra pasteurized milk is heated to 280° Fahrenheit.
 The temperature is high enough to severely damage the good parts of the milk, including proteins and vitamins.
 Drinking ultra-pasteurized milk is never good for your health.

 When milk is heated to 161° for 31 seconds, it becomes difficult to digest, thanks to denatured proteins.
 For many people, digestive problems occur when high-temp pasteurized milk is used regularly.
 The milk also loses most good bacteria at this temperature.